bongoambassador/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Welcome to my website!
-I am a senior scientist at the Department of Mechatronics at the University of Innsbruck working on the design of antennas using evolutionary algorithms.
+I am a senior scientist at the Department of Mechatronics at the University of Innsbruck.

+working on the design of antennas using evolutionary algorithms.
 During my time as a PhD student at the Department of Ion Physics and Applied Physics I worked on cluster growth in helium nanodroplets and the behaviour of pristine helium droplets upon electron interactions.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv_MR_en.pdf" "newtab" >}}CV{{< /staticref >}}.